nopSolutions/nopCommerce-Docs/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 nopCommerce uses Entity Framework as a ORM Framework.
 Entity Framework is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
 It can map .Net objects to various numbers of Database providers.
 But unfortunately out of the box nopCommerce doesn’t support other database than MSSQL.

 ### 1.4 Internet Information Service (IIS) 7.0 or above
 For hosting nopCommerce app/project we can use IIS.
 Which is Microsoft technology used to host Microsoft web based applications on windows platform.
 But since nopCommerce 4.2 is built on top of .Net core technology.
 Which enables .Net developers to create platform in depend applications.
-So due to which we can deploy nopCommerce on multi platform like: Windows, Linux, MacOs (To learn more about Support operating system please visit https://docs.microsoft.com/en-gb/dotnet/core/install/dependencies) And can host on various hosting tools like: IIS, Apache, NGINX etc.
+So due to which we can deploy nopCommerce on multi platform like: Windows, Linux, MacOs (To learn more about Support operating system please visit [this page](https://docs.microsoft.com/en-gb/dotnet/core/install/dependencies)) And can host on various hosting tools like: IIS, Apache, NGINX etc.

+> [!NOTE]
+>
-> Note: You can learn more about technology and system requirement from https://docs.nopcommerce.com/user-guide/installing/technology-system-requirements.html
+> You can learn more about technology and system requirement from [here](https://docs.nopcommerce.com/user-guide/installing/technology-system-requirements.html)

 ## 2. Stack of technologies used in nopCommerce.
 The best part of nopCommerce is that its source code is fully customizable and its pluggable architecture makes it easy to develop custom functionality and follow any business requirements by using plugin system.
 It follows well-known software architectures, patterns and the best security practices.
 And above all of that it runs on latest technologies to offer the best experience possible to end-users.
 So, in order to achieve all of this nopCommerce uses a stack of technologies in its architecture.